TZstatsADS/Spring2019-Proj3-grp8/README.md

 	+ Wang, Yujie yw3285@columbia.edu
 	+ Zhao, Xiaoxi xz2740@columbia.edu

 + Project summary: In this project, we created a classification engine for enhance the resolution of images.
+For the baseline model, we first pad the image (add 0-value pixels to the edges) and extract the 8 points around the points we want to predict, calculate the difference between these 8 points and the center point and use these 8 differences to predict the 4 differences value in RGB in the high resolution image.
+We then add the center point RGB to the 4 differences to get the predicted values of the 4 pixels in high resolution image.
+The model used to predict is gradient boosting model with max depth of 7.
+When we applied the Xgboost model, we also noticed that it finished calculation in 20 minutes, while GBM model need one day and a half.
+We choose eta=0.5,depth=7, nrounds=11.
+We also tried light GBM, Neural Network and SRGAN as well.
+But due to the running time for superresolution and the psnr for each method, we finally choose xgboost as the final improved model.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.